labjacquemont/MIND-GENESPARALLELCNV/README.md

    then, unzip CNV-calling-master && cd CNV-calling-master

-The user project repository should look as bellow.
+The user project repository should look as below.

 ![alt text](images/InstallRepo.png)